AlgorithmIsFun/VirtualGang/README.md

 ColorSweeper is in the form of a .jar file.
 This format is able to be easily downloaded and played.
 Steps to Download and Install game through file managment:
 1. Install the Java runtime environment (if not already downloaded)
-2. Download Repository by going into this link: https://github.com/AlgorithmIsFun/VirtualGang
+2. Download Repository by going into this [link](https://github.com/AlgorithmIsFun/VirtualGang) and Click Download on the top right of the screen.
 3. Download Zip file into any directory you wish to save file
 4. Unzip the file using a decompressing software (ex: 7-zip)
 3. Double click on the jar file